neo4j-php/Bolt/README.md

 Directory `src` contains autoload file which accepts only Bolt library namespaces.
 Main Bolt namespace points to this directory.
 If you have installed this project with composer, you have to load `vendor/autoload.php`.

-## :vertical_traffic_light: Server state

-Server state is not reported by server but it is evaluated by received response.
-You can access current state through property `$protocol->serverState`.
-This property is updated with every call `getResponse(s)`.

 ## :chains: Connection

 Bolt class constructor accepts connection argument.
 This argument has to be instance of class which implements IConnection interface.
 Library offers few options.